apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 of tuples exists, so we take the result from the current loop and perform a `pyarrow.compute.or_` on it.

-From my benchmarking, switching from approach of converting values into python objects to this approach of using the pyarrow built-in functions leads to about a 10x speed improvement in this simple problem.
+From my benchmarking, switching from approach of converting values into Python objects to this approach of using the pyarrow built-in functions leads to about a 10x speed improvement in this simple problem.